DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 #### Real data
 The real-world part of the dataset is composed of weak labels, unlabeled, and validation data which are coming from Audioset.

-ONce you have downloaded the dataset, you will find a folder called "missing_fils", containing the list of files from the real-world dataset (desed_real) which was not possible to download.
+Once you have downloaded the dataset, you will find a folder called "missing_fils", containing the list of files from the real-world dataset (desed_real) which was not possible to download.
 You need to download it and **send your missing files to the task organisers to get the complete dataset** (in priority to Francesca Ronchini and Romain serizel).

+#### Synthetic data
+The synthetic part of the dataset is composed of synthetically soundscapes, generated using [Scaper][scaper]

+For more information regarding the dataset, please refer to [last year DCASE Challenge website][dcase_20_dataset]

 ## Training
-We will provide three baselines:
+We provide three baselines:
 - SED baseline
 - baseline using pre-embeddings
 - baseline using Audioset data (real-world strong-label data)